iggredible/argh.vim/README.md

 # Argh.vim

-Argh.vim is a lightweight plugin that extends the `:args` command by allowing you to contextually organize your args files.
+Argh.vim is a lightweight plugin that extends the `:args` command by allowing you to contextually organize your arglist files.

 ## Motivation